ministryofjustice/security-guidance/intranet/general-user-video-and-messaging-apps-guidance.md

 In particular, follow the [Civil Service Code of Conduct](https://www.gov.uk/government/publications/civil-service-code/the-civil-service-code).

+<a id="using-video-conference-tools-safely"></a>
 ## Using video conference tools safely

 The NCSC has excellent guidance on [using video conferencing services safely](https://www.ncsc.gov.uk/guidance/video-conferencing-services-using-them-securely).

 Key things to remember *before* a call include:

--   Make sure your video conferencing account \(or the device or app you are using for video conferencing\) is protected with a strong password.
+-   Make sure your video conferencing account or the device or app you are using for video conferencing is protected with a strong password.
--   Test the service before making \(or joining\) your first call.
+-   Test the service before making or joining your first call.
 -   Understand what features are available, for example recording the call or sharing files or screen information.

 Key things to remember for *every* call include:

 -   Do not make the calls public, for example always require a password to join the call.
 -   Know who is joining the call, in particular check that everyone is known and expected to be present, and that people who have dialled in have identified themselves clearly and sufficiently.
--   Consider your surroundings, for example checking what can be seen behind you \(forgetting to check information on a whiteboard or noticeboard is an easy mistake\).
+-   Consider your surroundings, for example checking what can be seen behind you forgetting to check information on a whiteboard or noticeboard is an easy mistake.

+<a id="moj-policy-and-guidance"></a>
 ## MoJ Policy and guidance

+<a id="`official`-and-`official-sensitive`-information"></a>
 ### `OFFICIAL` and `OFFICIAL-SENSITIVE` Information

 `OFFICIAL` information is the majority of information that is created or processed by the public sector.
 This includes routine business operations and services, some of which could have damaging consequences if lost, stolen or published in the media, but are not subject to a heightened threat profile.

 `OFFICIAL-SENSITIVE` is not a classification. `SENSITIVE` is a handling caveat for a small subset of information marked `OFFICIAL` that requires special handling by staff.
 You should apply the handling caveat where you wish to control access to that information, whether in a document, email, or other form.

+<a id="privacy-and-personal-information-\(data-protection\)"></a>
-### Privacy and personal information \(Data Protection\)
+### Privacy and personal information Data Protection

 Some communications tools expect to have a copy of your contacts list.
 The list is uploaded to the tool server in order to let the tool to function correctly.
 Think carefully about whether this is reasonable to do.
 Make sure that sharing your contacts list does not impact any one else's privacy in a negative way.

 Data protection legislation makes you responsible for personal information you work with.
 You must keep it safe and secure.
 In particular, you must follow data protection obligations.
-These include the Data Protection Act 2018 and the General Data Protection Regulation \(GDPR\).
+These include the Data Protection Act 2018 and the General Data Protection Regulation GDPR.

 Complying with personal information requirements can be complex.
 Don't hesitate to ask for advice: